 The Floreats were the only hangers that came close to achieving their advertised weight rating when not nailed into a stud.
 Furthermore, the small, quality nails included pierce the wall cleanly and only leave a small hole when removed.

-These hooks are all designed for use directly in drywall, but if you also want a stud finder to be extra sure your wall will bear the weight, we recommend the Magic Stud Finder Plus in a separate guide.
+These hooks are all designed for use directly in drywall, but if you also want a stud finder to be extra sure your wall will bear the weight, we recommend a stud finder in a separate guide.

 If you’re just looking for a small all-around kit that has a few hangers, some picture wire and eyehooks, we recommend the Ook 50-Piece Assorted Picture Hook Kit.